rsdoiel/shorthand/INSTALL.md

 1. Go to [github.com/rsdoiel/shorthand/releases/latest](https://github.com/rsdoiel/shorthand/releases/latest)
 2. Click on the green "shorthand-binary-release.zip" link and download
 3. find the downloaded zip file and unzip it (e.g. unzip ~/Downloads/shorthand-binary-release.zip)
-4. In the Unziped directory and find for dist/raspberrypi-arm7/shorthand
+4. In the unziped directory and find for dist/raspberrypi-arm7/shorthand
 5. copy the *shorthand* to a "bin" directory (e.g. cp ~/Downloads/shorthand-binary-release/dist/raspberrypi-arm7/shorthand ~/bin/)
     + if you are using an original Raspberry Pi you should copy the ARM6 version instead
 6. From the shell prompt run `shorthand -h`